-I shared a fun Thanksgiving craft project on The Crafting Chicks blog last month but if you missed it I’ll share it here now.
-This Chalkboard and Burlap Thankful Frame was not only fun to make but it will also be a great place for us to share what we’re thankful for throughout the month of November.
+This Chalkboard and Burlap Thankful Frame is not only fun to make but it’s also a great place to share what you’re thankful for throughout the month of November.
 The painted banner is my favorite part.

 I like the idea of having a place where we can share what we’re thankful for.
 I can’t wait to see what the kids write on it.
 I’m really happy with how cute it turned out.
 Now I’ll show you how to make your own.